Skip to content

 };

-Here, the template <typename T> syntax is completely consistent with ordinary templates.
-Both parameters are of type T, so both arguments must be the same type when called—this is exactly what C++14's auto cannot achieve.
+Here, the template<typename T> syntax is identical to normal templates.
+Both parameters are of type T, so the two arguments must be of the same type when called—something C++14's auto cannot do.

 Using Template Parameter Names Inside Lambdas